 Important Building Repairs

 Union Street Gallery needs your help!
 The gallery resides in a historic building which is in need of constant repairs.
-The Gallery is currently facing over $60,000 in necessary building repairs.
+The Gallery has spent over $70, 000 on necessary building repairs, and needs another $42,000 to complete the repairs.

 What we need to do right now: